rustic-ml/OxiDiviner/README.md

 [![GitHub](https://img.shields.io/badge/github-rustic--ml/OxiDiviner-8da0cb?logo=github)](https://github.com/rustic-ml/OxiDiviner)

 OxiDiviner is a Rust library for time series analysis and forecasting, designed to be a comprehensive toolkit for traders and data scientists.

+## The OxiDiviner: A Prophetic Approach to Forecasting

+In ancient times, diviners were revered for their ability to predict the future through careful observation of patterns and signs.
+The OxiDiviner carries this tradition into the modern era, but instead of reading animal entrails or celestial alignments, it reads the patterns hidden within time series data.

+Like the oracles of old, OxiDiviner draws upon time-tested methods to glimpse what lies beyond the horizon.
+It combines the wisdom of traditional statistical forecasting techniques with the precision and efficiency of Rust:

+- **Moving Average models** act as the diviner's smoothing stone, revealing the underlying currents beneath chaotic market waters
+- **Exponential Smoothing methods** serve as the weighted scales, balancing recent observations against historical patterns
+- **Autoregressive models** function as the prophet's memory, recalling how past values influence future ones
+- **ARIMA and SARIMA models** operate as the sage's differencing tools, finding stability in seemingly unstable trends
+- **GARCH models** work as the seer's volatility crystal, detecting clusters of turbulence in financial markets

+OxiDiviner doesn't rely on mysticism but on mathematical rigor.
+Each model is carefully implemented with statistical precision, providing not just forecasts but confidence intervals, error metrics, and diagnostic information.
+This approach allows traders and analysts to make decisions with both intuition and evidence—the hallmarks of true divination.

+Whether you're tracking stock prices, predicting sales, or analyzing any time-dependent data, OxiDiviner offers the tools to see beyond the present moment into possible futures, all while maintaining the rational foundation of established forecasting methodologies.

 ## Standardized Model Interface